Develop an Azure AI chat agent with the Microsoft Agent Framework SDK

 1. When the “Project deployed successfully” popup appears, select the Deploy a model button.
 This opens the Model Catalog.

-Tip: You can also access the Model Catalog by selecting the + icon next to Models in the Resources section, or by pressing F1 and running the command Microsoft Foundry: Open Model Catalog.
+Tip: You can also access the Model Catalog by selecting the + icon next to Models in the Resources section, or by pressing F1 and running the command AI Toolkit: Show model catalog.

 2. In the Model Catalog, locate the gpt-4.1 model (you can use the search bar to find it quickly).